 Behavioral Signs & Symptoms

-Behavioral symptoms of can include emotional outbursts and tantrums.
-These children may become very dependent on routines and have a need for things to be the same.
+Behavioral symptoms can include emotional outbursts and tantrums.
+These children may become very dependent on routines and need things to stay the same.
 They can misinterpret situations and become frustrated easily.
-It is important to remember when dealing with your child; often these tantrums are a result of fear, anxiety or misunderstanding a situation.
+It is important to remember that when dealing with your child, often these tantrums are a result of fear, anxiety, or misunderstanding a situation.